 In return, though, you don’t have much control over what the box does.
 It’s a mystery.
 There’s no way to configure it to make exceptions or accommodate a particular service that you might have.
 At most, you can only turn on or off pre-configured settings.

 An intuitive app that requires a Trend Micro account to work

 There’s no web interface.
 Instead, you’ll need to download the Trend Micro Home mobile app on your phone or tablet.

 To use the app, you do need to register an account with Trend Micro and sign in.
-So, as it seems, Home Network Security box always connects to TrendMicro, and so does the app on your phone.
+So, as it seems, the Home Network Security box always connects to TrendMicro, and so does the app on your phone.

 And that might lead to some privacy risks — Trend Micro does collect certain types of data according to its disclosure.
-But that’s the case of all online protection solutions — the service can’t protect you unless it gets to monitor your traffic.
+But that’s the case with all online protection solutions — the service can’t protect you unless it gets to monitor your traffic.
 Also, the use of the Trend Micro account allows you to monitor your home network from anywhere.

 Trend Micro Home Network Security: A good set of features